a2-4am/passport/README.md

 - Woodbury Software
   e.g. PlayWriter (series)

-The latest version of Passport can also recognize and defeat the protection used by some game companies.
+Passport can also recognize and defeat the copy protection used by some game companies.
 In general there was more variation and "one-off" protection in games than in educational software, so your mileage may vary.

 - Activision (patcher by TRex) e.g. Hacker, Rampage